rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

     drwx------ 3 70 70 4096 Nov 19 02:00 /var/tmp/.ICE-unix

-3. If items are found here, you must attempt to track down the entry point so that you can take down the site, upgrade site code, or otherwise fix the exploitable code.
+3. If you find items here, you must attempt to track down the entry point so that you can take down the site, upgrade site code, or otherwise fix the exploitable code.
 Step 5 presents a quick way to accomplish this task.
 However, if the output of the `ps -waux` command shows that IRC bots are running, then you can